tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 ## **Platforms and Environments**

 * The pluggable profiler mechanism is based on `LoadLibrary()` so it should work on all the platforms supported by `LoadLibrary`.
-The other enhancement to TensorFlow proper is platform independent.
+The other enhancement to TensorFlow is platform independent.

 ## **Best Practices**